aspnet/Benchmarks/src/BenchmarksDriver2/README.md

   ## Environment

   --services.[SERVICE].environmentVariables <key=value>                                 An environment variable key/value pair to assign to the process.
-Can be used multiple timesto define multiple values.
+Can be used multiple times to define multiple values.
+  --services.[SERVICE].memoryLimitInBytes <bytes>                                       The amount of memory available for the process.

+  ## Debugging

+  --services.[SERVICE].noClean <true|false>                                             Whether to keep the work folder on the server or not.
+Default is false, such that each job is cleaned once it's finished.

   -c|--client            URL of benchmark client -s|--server            URL of benchmark server